Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Introduction

 The techniques described above (Q-factor, residual resistance, RF quench field, surface resistance, vortex penetration field, etc.) help physicists to characterize the global properties of SRF materials.
 However, none of them can directly study the local RF properties of SRF materials.

-Motivated by the need to study RF properties of local defects, we successfully built and operated a near-field magnetic microwave microscope using a scanned loop (the original version) \cite{lee2000magnetic,lee2003spatially,lee2005doping,lee2005microwave,mircea2009phase} as well as a magnetic writer from a magnetic recording hard-disk drive (the microwave microscope adopted in this work) \cite{tai2011nonlinear,tai2012nanoscale,tai2014modeling,tai2014near,tai2015nanoscale,oripov2019high}.
-The spatial resolution of the local probe of the microwave microscope adopted in this work is in the sub-micron scale, and the frequency is in the range of several GHz.
-Since the presence of a vortex is closely related to the third harmonic response, we measure the third harmonic response and its dependence on temperature and RF field amplitude.
-With this microwave microscope, the local RF properties of SRF materials are explored by measuring locally-generated third harmonic response.
+Motivated by the need to study RF properties of local defects, we successfully built and operated a near-field magnetic microwave microscope using a scanned loop (the original version) \cite{lee2000magnetic,lee2003spatially,lee2005doping,lee2005microwave,mircea2009phase} as well as a magnetic writer from a magnetic recording hard-disk drive (the microwave microscope adopted in this work) \cite{tai2011nonlinear,tai2012nanoscale,tai2014modeling,tai2014near,tai2015nanoscale,oripov2019high} to measure locally-generated third harmonic response.
+The spatial resolution of the local probe of the microwave microscope is in the sub-micron scale, and the excitation frequency is in the range of several GHz.